-Generate HP Absolute file To generate HP Absolute file for the Softkey Interface, you need to use 'h8cnvhp'' absolute file format converter program.
-To generate HP Absolute file, enter following command: \$ h8cnvhp cmd_rds <return></return> You will see that cmd_rds.X, cmd_rds.L, and cmd_rds.A are generated.
-Refer to Chapter 5 of this manual for more detail of h8cnvhp converter.
-Note You need to specify "debug" command line option to both assembler and linker command to generate local symbol information.
+Generate HP Absolute file

+To generate HP Absolute file for the Softkey Interface, you need to use "h8cnvhp" absolute file format converter program.
+The h8cnvhp converter is provided with HP 64869 H8/500 Assembler/Linkage Editor.
+To generate HP Absolute file, enter following command:

+\$ h8cnvhp cmd_rds <RETURN>

+You will see that cmd_rds.X, cmd_rds.L, and cmd_rds.A are generated.
+These are sufficient throughout this chapter.

+You need to specify "debug" command line option to both assembler and linker command to generate local symbol information.
 The "debug" option for the assembler and linker direct to include local symbol information to the object file.

-Entering the Softkey Interface If you have installed your emulator and Softkey Interface software as directed in the HP 64700 Series Emulators Softkey Interface Installation Notice , you are ready to enter the interface.
+Entering the Softkey Interface

+If you have installed your emulator and Softkey Interface software as directed in the HP 64700 Series Emulators Softkey Interface Installation Notice, you are ready to enter the interface.
 The Softkey Interface can be entered through the pmon User Interface Software or from the HP-UX shell.

+From the "pmon" User Interface

+If /usr/hp64000/bin is specified in your PATH environment variable, you can enter the pmon User Interface with the following command.

+\$ pmon <RETURN>

-From the "pmon" User Interface If /usr/hp64000/bin is specified in your PATH environment variable, you can enter the pmon User Interface with the following command. \$ pmon <return></return> If you have not already created a measurement system for the H8/510 emulator, you can do so with the following commands.
+If you have not already created a measurement system for the H8/536 emulator, you can do so with the following commands.
 First you must initialize the measurement system with the following command.

+MEAS_SYS msinit <RETURN>

+After the measurement system has been initialized, enter the configuration interface with the following command.

+msconfig <RETURN>

+To define a measurement system for the H8/536 emulator, enter:

+make_sys emh8 <RETURN>

+Now, to add the emulator to the measurement system, enter:

+add <module_number> naming_it h8 <RETURN>

+Enter the following command to exit the measurement system configuration interface.

+end <RETURN>

-MEAS_SYS msinit <return></return> After the measurement system has been initialized, enter the configuration interface with the following command. msconfig <return></return> To define a measurement system for the H8/510 emulator, enter: make_sys emh8 <return></return> Now, to add the emulator to the measurement system, enter: add <module_number> naming_it h8 <return></return></module_number> Enter the following command to exit the measurement system configuration interface. end <return></return> If the measurement system and emulation module are named "emh8" and "h8" as shown above, you can enter the emulation system with the following command: emh8 default h8 <return></return>
+If the measurement system and emulation module are named "emh8" and "h8" as shown above, you can enter the emulation system with the following command:

+emh8 default h8 <RETURN>